 - Can we schedule around regular maintenance?

-This process is fraught with stress…UNLESS you have the right Maintenance Management System in place, one that will consider each and every facet of the job and give you a red or green light.
+This process can be stressful unless you have the right Computerised Maintenance Management System (CMMS) in place, one that will consider each and every facet of the job and give you a red or green light.

 Our tailored CMMS will make short work of your work orders.

-They will effectively track, analyse and manage every component of your maintenance management operation, every step of the way.
+The system will be set up to effectively track, analyse and manage every component of your maintenance management operation, and;

-- Give you an instant update of your real-time inventory
+- give you an instant update on your real-time inventory,

 - increase efficiencies across the entire asset lifecycle